JohnAZoidberg/nosql-book/content/cassandra.md

 - Disk space is cheap.
 - Writes are cheap.
 - Network communication is expensive

+#### Design Differences Between RDBMS and Cassandra
+- no joins
+  - Cassandra has no ability to execute joins
+  - Bad solution; perform join client side
+  - Cassandra typical solution; create a denormalized second table that represents the join result

+- no referential integrity
+  - no concept of referential integrity across tables
+  - IDs related to other entities can be stored, but operations are not available

+- denormalization
+  - performes best when data model is denormalized

+- query-first  design
+  - start with query model instead of data model
+  - writing down most common query paths of an application will use and then create tables to support those

+- designing for optimal storage
+  - since tables are stored in spereate files on disk it is recommended to keep related columns defined together in the same table
+  - minimize the number of partitions that must be searched in order to fulfill a given query.

+- sorting a design decision
+  - sort order available on queries is fixed (determined by the selection of clustering columns supplied in the CREATE TABLE command)
+  -

 ## Non-Goals (Things to avoid doing)
 - Minimize the number of writes